This guide is here to help you avoid the guess work when mixing drums.

-In today’s tutorial I want to talk about how to mix drums to make sure that they’re punchy and they cut through the mix.
-At the end of this blog post you’ll realize that mixing drums shouldn’t be complicated at all.
+More specifically, I want to talk about how to mix drums to make sure that they’re punchy and they cut through the mix.

-It is important that you know your software and your favorite plugins very well.
+Before we start, it is important that you know your software and your favorite plugins well.
 This a concise guide, which means these techniques can be applied using any DAW (Digital Audio Workstation) or plugin manufacturer.

 It doesn’t matter if you’re mixing drums in cubase, fl studio, pro tools or any software.
 If you know your software well then you should be able to apply these techniques.
 So make sure that you read the manual for your DAW and plugins.